 Viruses are one of the most numerous microorganisms on our earth and infect all types of cells (such as human cells, animal cells, plant cells, bacterial cells and fungal cells etc).
 So, viruses are interesting microbes to study for what they can tell us about the genetics and biochemistry of cellular mechanisms and about the process to develop a disease.
-Continue reading 20 General Characteristics of Viruses
+Characteristics of virus may help you find a microorganism as virus.

 Since the discovery of HIV virus, scientists have been trying to find a better HIV treatment.
 Although few antiretroviral drugs have been developed, they couldn’t give full hope to the patient.